-I worked in the field of disability arts/arts and disability from around 1996 to 2008, during which time I came to terms with my own hidden impairments, which are always present, come and go in intensity, and are undoubtedly connected in ways I have yet to fathom.
-They are:
+I worked in the field of disability arts/arts and disability from around 1996 to 2008 and was part of the original Disability Arts Online team, during which time I came to terms with my own hidden impairments, which are always present, come and go in intensity, and are probably connected in ways I have yet to fathom.

 In 1990, when I first realised I needed help to maintain a coherent personality (as I then saw it), I avoided Public Health Service therapy and psychoactive drugs (having watched friends go through the process), using instead a series of counsellors, initially via a free public service.
 The first committed suicide (nothing to do with me, I was assured).
 The second was a real treasure (with a slight alchohol problem) and tolerated me sitting in almost complete silence (or asleep) for two of the four years I spent with him.
 He also understood my homespun spirituality.
 The third went through a marriage break-up (what is it with counsellors?) which I irrationally used as a reason to stop counselling.
 But through their continuing support I learned to live with my smörgasbord of past and present experiences, including socialphobia, insomnia, obsession-compulsion (symmetry, food, collecting and geometrical perfectionism), and unusual or extreme subjective states, including out-of-body experiences, extreme lucidity and its opposite, for which there is no name, although 'melancholy' comes close.
 You can read some poetry about melancholy - thoughtful not depressing, which is what melancholy is actually about.
 Despite all this, I'm often pretty content and focussed, which contradicts one of the common misconceptions about impairments.